Governance and Innovation / Supplier Management

 Quarterly Reviews

-WNC has established a Supplier Performance Review Committee with personnel from the Global Supply Chain Center, Supplier Quality Management Center, and R&D Projects unit.
-Comprehensive performance evaluations are conducted based on supply chain performance indicators on a quarterly basis, in order to ensure the overall performance of suppliers in terms of quality, delivery, service, price competitiveness and ESG compliance through visit and guidance.
-After completing the quarterly Vendor Performance Evaluation (VPE), the Global Supply Chain Center will, based on the VPE results and strategic considerations, work with the Supplier Quality Management Center, R&D project and institutional design units to compile a Recommended Vendor List (RVL) for the selection of new partners and purchasing targets during the recommended supplier meeting each quarter.
+After completing the quarterly Vendor Performance Evaluation (VPE), the Global Supply Chain Center will, based on the VPE results and strategic considerations, work with the Supplier Quality Management Center, R&D project and mechanical design units etc. to compile a Recommended Vendor List (RVL) for the selection of new partners and purchasing targets during the recommended supplier meeting each quarter.

 Supplier Partnership